-Later on, we’ll get into more specifics, but here are eight essential tips for everyone to follow:
+We’ll get into more specifics, but here are eight essential tips for everyone to follow:

 - Don’t keep candles burning in Jack-o’-lanterns or luminaries.
 Consider using battery-operated flames.

-- You might also opt for a safer pumpkin “carving” by painting them or decorating with stickers.
+- You might also opt for a safer pumpkin “carving” by painting them or decorating them with stickers.

-- Look for flame-resistant costumes, wigs, and accessories and make sure your dress or outfit is the proper length and fit, so you don’t trip or catch fire.
+- Look for flame-resistant costumes, wigs, and accessories, and make sure your dress or outfit is the proper length and fit, so you don’t trip or catch fire.

 - If applying face paint, be careful around the eyes and test for any skin allergies before using it.